codingXllama/KICPrayerTimes/README.md

-# Kalamazoo-Islamic-Center-Prayer-Times
-Kalamazoo Islamic Center Prayer Times
+# Prayer Times for AlBerr Mosque